shibayashihiro/healingpathwaymassage/wp-content/plugins/wpforms-lite/readme.txt

 = I'd like access to all features.
 How can I get them? =

-You can get access to more features, addons and support by [upgrading to our Pro version](https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin).
+You can get access to more features, addons, and support by [upgrading to our Pro version](https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin).
 Purchasing a Pro license gets you access to the full version of WPForms, automatic updates, priority support, and all WPForms Addons!

 = Is WPForms translation ready? =

 Yes, WPForms has full translation and localization support via the wpforms textdomain.
 Based on your site language, required .mo and .po translation files will be downloaded and placed into the default WordPress languages directory.
-The same is true for every WPForms Addon as well.
+The same is true for every WPForms Addon, as well.

 = Does WPForms include spam protection? =

 Yes, WPForms includes spam protection which is enabled on all forms by default in the form settings.

-Additionally, Google reCAPTCHA, hCaptcha and Cloudflare Turnstile are also supported and can be set up at WPForms > Settings > CAPTCHA.
+Additionally, Google reCAPTCHA, hCaptcha, and Cloudflare Turnstile are also supported and can be set up at WPForms > Settings > CAPTCHA.

 WPForms is fully compatible with all versions of Google reCAPTCHA: